bhaskar4n/CubePasswordSystem/README.md

 python version 2.7
 wxpython 2.7

-note: currently i have created four sides that works fine
+note: currently i have created four sides that works fine with base64 encode system

 coding in progress for another two sides and encryption algorithms